Tenderly/node-extensions-library/pm-supported-entry-points/README.md

-# PM Supported Entry Points
+# PM Supported Entry Points Node Extension

 This function returns the list of entryPoint contracts that are supported on that chain.